ebocugoz/ebocugoz.github.io/index.md

 As you can see, Americans typically feel less confident about their jobs when the summer hits (and they have to announce to their boss they are taking an unplanned 2 month break).
 What this means for us is that we can get a good idea of how people are going to feel about their jobs in the coming month just by knowing the monthly history.

-INSERT A BASELINE MODEL PERFORMANCE VISUALIZATION

 In this concrete example, it appears that job confidence 1 and 6 months before are the most relevant for predicting it at a given time:

 {% include regression_table.html %}

+To test how well we are able to make predictions for the future, we can see what our result our model would have given, knowing only previous values:

+INSERT A BASELINE MODEL PERFORMANCE VISUALIZATION

 ## Enters Google Trends
 But can we do better than this ?
 What if you wanted to use data science to gain a competitive edge by making more reliable predictions of the future evolutions of the market ?